Public Health Agreement and Acknowledgement of Shared Responsibility and Risk

 Acknowledgement of Shared Responsibility and Risk

-This document asks students to acknowledge that they understand the shared risks and responsibilities of returning to campus for the fall 2020 semester.
+This document asks students to acknowledge that they understand the shared risks and responsibilities of returning to campus for the winter 2021 semester.

 I understand that the college is also implementing prevention and mitigation measures including health screening and testing, social distancing, use of face-coverings, hygiene, and when necessary, isolation and quarantine.
 I understand that prevention and mitigation of the spread of the coronavirus is a community responsibility, and that I will be required to comply.

 I agree to comply with all required actions relating to infectious disease prevention and mitigation.
-I understand that I will be required to undergo frequent COVID-19 testing, including immediately upon my arrival on campus as a condition of enrollment, again that same week, and one or two times per week for the duration of the fall 2020 semester.
+I understand that I will be required to undergo frequent COVID-19 testing, including immediately upon my arrival on campus as a condition of enrollment, again that same week, and one or two times per week for the duration of the winter 2021 semester.